Loading required package: flowWorkspaceData

 enough events to deduce the gate.
 Here we do this just for the purpose of proof of concept.

-First two rows are two 1d gates that will be generated by
+The first two rows are two 1-D gates that will be generated by

 gating_method on each